 Many women with ADHD don’t receive a diagnosis until afte their child is evaluated and diagnosed.
 In addition to their ADHD symptoms, these women are often shouldering the burden of restrictive gender roles, fluctuating hormones, the executive function strain of parenting, and a greater tendency toward self-doubt.
 The following resources can provide better understanding about how the disorder affects females, and supportive communities built specifically for women and girls with ADHD.

-If you’re looking for an expert who has walked a mile in your shoes, Sari Solden, author of Women with Attention Deficit Disorder, is the one.
-Her new site, addjourneys.com, offers tips and wisdom about living productively with ADHD.
-The site hosts video and audio events, a blog, and teleclasses, and also provides a community of women around the world with which to bond.
-Full membership: $19.99/month.
+Sari Solden, author of Women with Attention Deficit Disorder, is the ADHD expert who has walked a mile in your shoes.
+Her site, addjourneys.com, offers tips and wisdom about living productively with ADHD.
+The site hosts video and audio events, a blog, and tele-classes.
+It also boasts a community of women around the world who offer non-judgmental support and understanding.

 This online group coaching platform is run by Terry Matlen, MSW, ACSW, — a psychotherapist, consultant, writer, and coach specializing in adult ADHD who wrote the book Survival Tips for Women with ADHD (#CommissionsEarned).
 It offers support and strategies for ADHD challenges, such as getting through laundry piles, planning meals, and finishing projects around the house.

 The Kaleidoscope Society, founded by Margaux Joffe, director of accessibility marketing Verizon Media, is a community for and by women with ADHD.
 They raise awareness, understanding, and support by sharing personal stories from women sharing their journeys to an ADHD diagnosis and treatment.
 Advice falls into “Expert Content” or “Peer Content,” and readers are encouraged to share their personal stories with the community.
 The ADHD Stories Section of the Kaleidoscope Society website features these inspirational profiles and videos.